Gender Identity & Expression

 Are trans men eligible for admission?

-Are applicants who identify as genderqueer or gender non-binary eligible for admission?
+Are applicants who identify as nonbinary or gender nonconforming eligible for admission?

 Can a transgender student receive a Smith degree?

-Once admitted, any student who completes the college’s graduation requirements—regardless of gender identity, gender expression or sexual orientation—will be awarded a Smith degree.
+Once admitted, any student who completes the college’s graduation requirements—regardless of gender identity—will be awarded a Smith degree.